mimran1980/rusteron_gsr/rusteron-client/README.md

 The **rusteron-client** module acts as a Rust wrapper around the Aeron C client API.
 It offers functions for establishing connections, publishing messages, and subscribing to data streams, allowing seamless communication between distributed applications.
 Since it is built on top of Aeron's C bindings, this library operates in an `unsafe` context, requiring extra care from developers to ensure correctness.

 > **Note**: Since this module leverages Aeron C bindings, it is inherently unsafe and should be used with caution.
-Incorrect usage can lead to undefined behavior, such as segmentation faults.
+Incorrect usage can lead to undefined behaviour, such as segmentation faults.

 ## Features